spaghetti-coder/linux-helper/README.md

   **MAN:**
   ~~~
-  Generate private and public key pair and manage Include entry in ~/.ssh/config
+  Generate private and public key pair and manage Include entry in ~/.ssh/config.
-  file.
-For option replacements environment variables can be used, by prefixing
-  env var with 'SG_', turning opt name to uppercase and replacing '-' with '_'
-  (--dest-dir ~/serv.com/ => SG_DEST_DIR="${HOME}/serv.com/")

   USAGE:
   =====